jci-metasys/curl-scripts/README.md

 # Curl Scripts

-> **Note** The scripts and documentation in this repository reference pre-release *Metasys*® documentation and are subject to change prior to release.
+> **Note** The scripts and documentation in this repository were written against version 2 of the *Metasys*® REST API.

 The scripts in this directory show the basics of accessing the *Metasys*® Server API from the command line using `curl`.